-- Seminar: formal and informal discussions of material in the program reader and the evolution of our experience and the works made will be discussed during regular formal seminars.
+- Dialogue: formal and informal discussions of material in the program reader and the evolution of our experience and the works made will be discussed during regular formal seminars.
 Refer to the program schedule for seminar dates.

 - Documentation: recording the conditions of our work and experience through photographic recording and daily journal writing.

 - Process: recording the evolution and development of our work and experience through photographic recording and sketchbook notes and drawings.

 The program reader will be provided and additional outside research is recommended (see Land Arts Bibliography as well as supplemental readings available in the mobile lab).
 The primary research of our field experience will anchor this course; in addition traditional ‘library’ research completed on campus will also prove helpful.

-Readings and seminar contributions, daily journal writing, daily field note book drawing/analysis, sketchbook, documentation of your work in the field and work created by others, and contribution to the program archive.
-Submission of work for inclusion in the end of term exhibition is also required.
+Readings and seminar contributions, daily journal writing, sketchbook entries, daily field notebook entries, documentation of your work in the field and work created by others, and contribution to the program archive.
+Submission of work for inclusion in the Land Arts 2012 exhibition is also required.
 All photographic images from the field and of finished works, and scanned PDF copies of journal, sketchbook and field notebook must be submitted at the end of the term for inclusion in the archive of Land Arts of the American West.